 There could be a problem caused by antivirus/anti-malware/anti-spyware software causing slow file processing which can impact the speed at which data is processed.
 This may not necessarily cause high CPU usage.
 To quickly rule out your antivirus/anti-malware/anti-spyware software as being a problem, completely disable it and restart your computer and see if the lagging issue is gone.
 If you are running an up-to-date version of Sierra Chart, >= 1053, then Sierra Chart is much less affected by this kind of potential issue.

-The next step is to determine the source of the lag by following the instructions in help topic 4.6.
+The next step is to determine the source of the lag by following the instructions in Determining the Source of the Lag.

 Due to how Sierra Chart processes incoming market data and the method by which the user interface is updated, slow data processing on your computer at best typically only will cause data lagging issues that are less than a second.
 Although, antivirus/anti-malware/anti-spyware software could create longer lags.
 Generally this is uncommon though.
 Unless there is a large amount of data coming into Sierra Chart and the processing of that data is time-consuming.

 For instructions to determine if the main thread of execution in Sierra Chart is using all of the available CPU time and this is contributing to the lag problem and how to solve this, refer to 30.37 - Determining CPU Load from Sierra Chart.

 If you do determine that prices are falling behind/lagging because your computer is not processing data fast enough and you have followed all of the suggestions in help topic 30 and continue to notice a problem, then you may need a faster CPU or increase your computers memory.